Artist’s Bio and CV

-For a long time Beth’s business career kept her firmly planted on the practical side of the creative process.
-Meanwhile, there was another Beth waiting in the wings.
-Quietly building the foundation of an artistic practice: learning from experienced painters; experimenting with materials; playing with colours; exploring symbols and shapes.
-The long rehearsal eventually opened the door to multiple group shows, a duo show with Roni Jurgensen, plus Beth’s first solo show, More POWER to You.
+For a long time Beth’s entrepreneurial career kept her firmly planted on the practical side of the creative process.
+Meanwhile another Beth, the artist understudy, was waiting in the wing, quietly building the foundations of her practice.
+The long rehearsal eventually opened the door to juried group shows, a duo show with Roni Jurgensen, plus two solo shows, More POWER to You , and…

 Another recurring theme is food and a celebration of it, food and our relationship to it.
 As a necessity, something we touch daily, Beth finds it a rich place to play.